MiamiOH-CSE274/02_Cpp/README.md

 2. defix - It works!
 3. sumSlice - It works!
 4. square - It works!
-5. listPrimes - Done(No) does not return properly.
+5. listPrimes - It works!